ACADEMIC INTEGRITY

 Instructors will work to provide fair and just examinations and written work to evaluate students and will take usual and reasonable precautions to prevent the forms of misconduct mentioned above.
 Instructors will also avoid, as far as practicable, academic procedures that create temptations to violate academic integrity.
 MacEwan Instructors have a contractual obligation to formally address all suspected cases of academic misconduct.
 Consequences can range from a warning letter, to failing grade in the course, all the way to expulsion from the University.

-While University alone has the right and obligation to set academic requirements, students and Instructors will work together to establish optimal conditions for morally and academically responsible work.
+While the University alone has the right and obligation to set academic requirements, students and Instructors will work together to establish optimal conditions for morally and academically responsible work.
 It is our goal to work together to have representative work submitted by you as a student that is evaluated in a fair, meaningful, and consistent way by your Instructors.

 These two International Center for Academic Integrity webinars can answer your questions about e-proctoring.